 Personality and Temperament

-Sphynx cats are extremely social.
-They thrive on companionship and dislike being left alone for extended periods.
-This breed is known for following their owners around the house, curling up in laps, and even sleeping under blankets for extra warmth.
+Sphynx cats are very friendly.
+They love being around other people and don’t like being alone for long periods of time.
+This breed is known for following their owners around the house, curling up in their laps, and even sleeping under blankets to stay warm.

 Some hallmark traits include: